Preconstruction, Virtual construction & technology

 Model-based estimating requires a different structure

-I mentioned Rachel is a Millennial.
-I'm a Baby Boomer.
-I've had a chance to sit with peers in other organizations and explain to them what we're doing.
-You should see the looks I get - as if I'm the Martian in the room.
+Rachel is a Millennial, but the preconstruction team is led by Baby Boomers.
+When they sit with peers in other organizations and explain to them what we're doing, they are blown away.
 One even commented, "I can see the future and it scares me."
-That's because accurate estimating relies on seasoned experience, which means the lead estimators are my age.
-We don't know how to use the BIM technology, and we're afraid to relinquish control.
+That's because accurate estimating relies on seasoned experience, which means the lead estimators are Baby Boomers who don't know how to use the BIM technology and are afraid to relinquish control.

 It's been a learning process for us, and one we’re still navigating - but well worth the effort.
 To experience success with model-based estimating, we had to figure out how to scale it to work for all projects and not sporadically, which meant a different approach.
 Our preconstruction team is different than what you'll find at most companies.
 We have the traditional, seasoned team members you would expect.
 We also have six team members who are both estimators and modelers, and most of them are Millennials.
 The skill sets of our team are higher, and the value of the information we deliver has gone up.
 A first estimate may get delivered a couple days later to allow time to build the model, but our team structure has allowed us to cut down on team size, which often results in more affordable preconstruction services for the client.